GT-Vision-Lab/abstract_binary_VQA/balanced_dataset/README.md

 The datasets can be downloaded from [here](https://computing.ece.vt.edu/~ygoyal/binaryVQA_dataset/binaryVQA_dataset.zip)

-The zip file contains 6 folders-- {unbalanced, balanced}_{train, val, test}_data The subfolders inside each of the above folder are explained below (with the example of 'balanced_test_data'):
+The zip file contains 6 folders-- {unbalanced, balanced}_{train, val, test}_data.

+The subfolders inside each of the above folder are explained below (with the example of 'balanced_test_data'):

-balanced_test_data/
+'balanced_test_data/'
-\t	vqa/ contains OpenEnded and MultipleChoice questions, and annotation files
-	scene_data/ contains the scenes information
+	'vqa/' contains OpenEnded and MultipleChoice questions, and annotation files 'scene_data/' contains the scenes information
-		ills/ contains png image files
+		'ills/' contains png image files
-		json/ contains scene information in json format (More details about the structure of the json here: https://github.com/VT-vision-lab/abstract_scenes_v002#scene-json-format) balanced_abstract_v002_test.json contains the scene information for all scenes in one big file balanced_abstract_v002_test_indv/ contains individual scene information files
+		'json/' contains scene information in json format (More details about the structure of the json here: https://github.com/VT-vision-lab/abstract_scenes_v002#scene-json-format)
+			'balanced_abstract_v002_test.json' contains the scene information for all scenes in one big file 'balanced_abstract_v002_test_indv/' contains individual scene information files
-	attention_features/ contains attention features (A-IMG) used by our approach (Q+Tuple+A-IMG) for all scenes (one row for each scene) holistic_features/ contains holistic features (H-IMG) used by baseline (Q+Tuple+H-IMG) for all scenes (one row for each scene) scenes_id/ contains the mapping between rows of features and the question ids.
+	'attention_features/' contains attention features (A-IMG) used by our approach (Q+Tuple+A-IMG) for all scenes (one row for each scene)
+	'holistic_features/' contains holistic features (H-IMG) used by baseline (Q+Tuple+H-IMG) for all scenes (one row for each scene)
+	'scenes_id/' contains the mapping between rows of features and the question ids.
 Index i in the scenes_id file contains the question id of the data point (image, question) to which the image features at row i in the features file refer to.
 For example, the image features for a datapoint with question id x can be accessed using `features[scenes_id.index(x)]` (loosely using python syntax)

 Note: